Postgraduate Diploma in Cognitive & Behaviour Therapies: CBT for Personality Difficulties (CBTpd) pathway

 To equip participants with the knowledge necessary to go on to develop skills in the application of cognitive behavioural theory and therapy to a broader range of clinical presentations

-To provide high quality training in the application of CBT to Personality Disorder.
+To provide high quality training in the application of CBT to personality-based difficulties.

 To enable students to develop competencies consistent with the competencies framework for psychological interventions with people with ‘personality disorder’ developed by Roth & Pilling (2013) Psychological Interventions with People with Personality Disorder | UCL Psychology and Language Sciences - UCL – University College London and in particular the CBT specific competencies CBT for PD web version May 2015.pdf (ucl.ac.uk)